trilinos/Trilinos/packages/muelu/doc/Tutorial/pages/quick_start.rst

   :caption:

 As one can easily find from the xml parameters, a multigrid method with not more than 3 levels and a damped Jacobi method for level smoothing shall be used.
 Next, choose option 0 and run the example.
-That is, the linear system is created and iteratively solved both by a preconditioned CG method (from the AztecOO package) with a MueLu multigrid preconditioner and a standalone multigrid solver (again using MueLu) with the given multigrid parameters.
+That is, the linear system is created and iteratively solved both by a preconditioned CG method with a MueLu multigrid preconditioner and a standalone multigrid solver (again using MueLu) with the given multigrid parameters.

 .. image:: pics/tut1_3.png
   :width: 10cm